apache/beam/website/www/site/content/en/documentation/io/io-standards.md

          <p><strong>Strongly Discouraged</strong>
          <p>Sets the coder to use to encode/decode the element type of the output / input PCollection of this connector.
 In general, it is recommended that sources will:
          <ol>
-            <li>Return Row objects with a schema that is automatically inferred
+            <li>Return Row objects with a schema that is automatically inferred.
-            <li>Automatically set the necessary coder by having fixed output/input types, or inferring their output/input types
+            <li>Automatically set the necessary coder by having fixed output/input types, or inferring their output/input types.
             </li>
          </ol>
-         <p>If nether #1 and #2 are possible, then a withCoder method can be added.
+         <p>If nether #1 and #2 are possible, then a <code>withCoder(...)</code> method can be added.
       </td>
    </tr>
    <tr>